 About

 Henry is an active performer, bandleader, and collaborator.
-He currently plays in the Oberlin Jazz Ensemble, where he has shared the stage with Grammy Award-winning artists such as Steve Davis, Andre Hayward, Jake Silverman, and Jay Ashby.
-He co-leads Bluescreen, a project focused on original compositions and live performances throughout Northern California.
-He is also a member of The Late Shift, a genre-fluid ensemble performing jazz, funk, pop, and soul across the East Coast and Midwest.
+He has played with the Oberlin Jazz Ensemble, where he has shared the stage with Grammy Award-winning artists such as Steve Davis, Andre Hayward, Jake Silverman, Joe Magnarelli, and Jay Ashby.